A Geometry-based Stochastic Wireless Channel Model using Channel Images: Evaluation on Trained Model

 To compare the angular distributions between our model and the original data, we took into account the angles relative to the LOS directions.
 In this case, we can only evaluate the statistics of the ZOD and ZOA under the conditions of 2D distances and heights.
 We define a random variable, a relative angle to the LOS direction, simply by subtracting the ZOD and ZOA of the LOS, which can be computed using Eq.~\ref{eq:zod} and ~\ref{eq:zoa}.
 Consequently, the probability density function (PDF) for the relative angle of ZOD conditioned with 2D distance ${\rm dist_{\rm 2D}}$ and height ${\rm h}$ is described as follows:

 In the same way, we define the PDF of ZOAs relative to LOS direction using Eq.~\ref{eq:zoa}.

-Fig.~\ref{fig:pdf_zod_zoa} depicts the PDFs of ZOA and ZOD as heatmaps obtained from the original data and outputs of our model at different receiver heights.
+Fig.~\ref{fig:pdf_zod_zoa} depicts the PDFs of ZOA and ZOD as heatmaps obtained from the original data and the outputs of our model at different RX heights.
 Each column in the heatmaps represents the PDF calculated at the corresponding 2D distance.
-On the one hand, as the 2D distances increase, we observe that ZOA and ZOD have less angular spread as a result of less scattering at a far distance.
+On the one hand, as the 2D distances increase, we observe that ZOA and ZOD have a less angular spread as a result of less scattering at a far distance.
 On the other hand, since the local scattering increases at a closer distance, we see a large variation of the relative angles until \SI{200}{m} of the 2D distance.

 Specifically, local scatterings occur mostly in downward directions at close distances.
-Accordingly, Fig.~\ref{fig:pdf_zod} and Fig.~\ref{fig:pdf_zoa} illustrate the following interesting results: \begin{itemize} \item On the transmitter side, we can easily confirm that the LOS ZOD decreases as the receiver height increases.
+Accordingly, Fig.~\ref{fig:pdf_zod} and Fig.~\ref{fig:pdf_zoa} illustrate the following interesting results: \begin{itemize} \item On the TX side, we can easily confirm that the LOS ZOD decreases as the RX height increases.
 As shown in Fig.~\ref{fig:pdf_zod}, at \SI{1.6}{m} altitude, we observe a higher probability at negative relative angles (LOS ZODs $>$ ZODs).
 On the contrary, at \SI{120}{m} altitude, positive relative angles (ZODs $>$ LOS ZODs) have a higher probability as the LOS ZODs decrease.

-\item On the receiver side, as opposed to the transmitter case, the LOS ZOA increases as the receiver height increases.
+\item On the RX side, as opposed to the TX case, the LOS ZOA increases as the RX height increases.
 Therefore, in Fig.~\ref{fig:pdf_zoa}, the positive relative angles (ZOAs $>$ LOS ZOAs) have higher probabilities at $\SI{1.6}{m}$ altitude, while at $\SI{120}{m}$ altitude, the probability of negative relative angles (LOS ZOAs $>$ ZOAs) is higher. \end{itemize}

 Since the conditional variables are 2D distances and heights, azimuth angles (AOA, AOD) and arrival phases follow the \emph{uniform} distribution.
 Note that for AOA and AOD statistics, Eq.~\ref{eq:pdf_zoda} is not available and, therefore, it is not possible to show heatmaps of PDFs such as Fig.~\ref{fig:pdf_zod} and Fig.~\ref{fig:pdf_zoa}.
 In other words, to calculate LOS azimuth angles, Eq.~\ref{eq:aod} is not available due to